kyledross/RubbishPy/README.md

 # RubbishPy
-A Python implementation of RubbishVM
+A Python implementation of RubbishVM.
 Refer to LICENSE.txt for license information.